 This conference will provide an overview of the latest information on nutrition and health, including practical strategies for incorporating nutrition into clinical practice, using diet to prevent illness, nutritional recommendations for management of specific conditions, and tools to evaluate the latest nutrition research findings.
 The conference is designed for physicians, dietitians, nutritionists, nurses, personal chefs, pharmacists, naturopaths, and other professionals who make nutritional recommendations as part of their professional practices.

-The topic and program for this conference were developed by an advisory group based on feedback from participants in the 2004-2010 Nutrition & Health conferences, data collected from clinicians who have taken part in Arizona Center for Integrative Medicine nutrition modules, literature fostering effective nutrition counseling by practitioners, and documentation of increased demand for nutrition education for health care professionals, as clearly demonstrated by the overwhelming success of previous seven conferences.
+The topic and program for this conference were developed by an advisory group based on feedback from participants in the 2004-2010 Nutrition & Health conferences, data collected from clinicians who have taken part in Arizona Center for Integrative Medicine nutrition modules, literature fostering effective nutrition counseling by practitioners, and documentation of increased demand for nutrition education for health care professionals, as clearly demonstrated by the overwhelming success of previous ten conferences.

 To provide health practitioners with an understanding of the central role of nutrition in health and healing.
 To provide a scientific basis for the integration of nutrition and medicine in order to practice preventive and therapeutic nutritional medicine.